 Rhinitis is inflammation of the nose, which is recognised by symptoms such as sneezing, runny nose, blocked / stuffy nose, itching and 'post-nasal drip' (the sensation of mucus running down the back of the throat).
 It can occur in association with inflammation of the eyes or sinuses.
 Rhinitis can have several causes, such as infection, a reaction to medication, irritation by dusts, or allergy.

-is caused when the body makes allergic antibodies (IgE) to a substance such as pollen, house dust mites, cat, dog or moulds (these are known as allergens).
+is caused when the body makes allergic antibodies (IgE) to a substance such as pollen, house dust mites, all pets including birds, or moulds (these are known as allergens).
 In people sensitive to these allergens, exposure causes the release of chemicals from cells in the nasal passages, eyes or airways.
 This results in inflammation and irritation to the lining of the eyes, nose and throat.

 Symptoms that continue all year are called perennial allergic rhinitis and commonly relate to indoor allergens, such as house dust mites, pets and indoor moulds.

 In response to exposure of an allergen the body’s immune system overreacts and releases chemicals (mediators) which cause inflammation.
 Some of these mediators (e.g. histamine) work quickly, causing sneezing, itching and runny nose.
 The eyes may also be affected, with itching, redness and watering (allergic conjunctivitis).
 Other mediators, cause a blocked or stuffy nose and sinuses, which may lead to headache and difficulty sleeping.

 Rhinitis is often regarded as a trivial problem but studies have shown that it severely affects people's quality of life.
 It disturbs sleep, impairs daytime concentration and the ability to carry out tasks, causes people to miss work or school, and has been shown to affect children’s school exam results.

 People who suffer rhinitis are at increased risk of developing asthma.
-Inflammation at the entrance to the airway (the nose) often affects the rest of the airway the bronchial tubes), and this has led to the 'one airway' approach to treatment.
+Inflammation at the beginning of the airway (the nose) frequently affects the lower airways leading to the lungs, and this has led to the 'one airway' approach to treatment.
 Many asthmatics also suffer rhinitis and their asthma is better controlled and they have and less A&E and hospital admissions if their rhinitis is treated effectively.